CkyLua/AeiaOTS10X/README.md

 To find the notes, todo, etc go to TXT/

-*MODS dont exist in TFS 1.0 so they are being moved to individual sscripts.
+*MODS dont exist in TFS 1.0 so they are being moved to individual scripts.